ralro18/df/README.md

 # dot Files

 Welcome to my dotfiles, it will allow you to download my configuration for some aplications and implement a .local folder for some bin utilities and sources for DWM, ST, and other compile base apps.
-It will aldo create some enviroment variables to organize the config files.
+It will also create some enviroment variables to organize the config files.

 ## Apps used: